DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 ```

 * The first run of the integration tests should create a corresponding Google
-Cloud Project with the name `broad-jade-zzz-data`, where `zzz` is replaced by
+Cloud Project with the name `broad-jade-ZZ-data`, where `ZZ` is replaced by
 your initials.
 After this is created, Firestore needs to be enabled:
   1. Go to the [Google Cloud Console](http://console.cloud.google.com/).
   2. From the `DATA.TEST-TERRA.BIO` organization, select your newly created GCP
-  project: `broad-jade-zzz-data`.
+  project: `broad-jade-ZZ-data`.

 ### 2. Build `jade-data-repo-ui`